 • No. Larger, bulging or symptomatic veins (for example, with pain, swelling or skin changes) are generally referred to a GP or vascular specialist for assessment and management.
 The clinic’s cosmetic approach is limited to selected small, superficial leg vessels in suitable individuals.

-• Many people require more than one session, with treatments spaced weeks apart.
-The number of sessions depends on vessel density, pattern, skin type and response.
+• The number of sessions depends on vessel density, pattern, skin type and response.
 Your practitioner will outline a staged approach, but a fixed number of sessions or specific cosmetic outcome cannot be guaranteed.

 • Aftercare instructions will be specific to your treatment but may include: